Quantum-informed learning of genuine network nonlocality beyond idealized resources: Results

 \subsection{Noise Robustness}

-We explore two noise models to look into the noise robustness of genuine network nonlocality, \begin{itemize} \item a) noise at the sources and \item b) noise at the detectors, \end{itemize} this study also benchmarks our model as an effective technique to study quantum network scenarios.
-We introduce Werner noise with a visibility parameter $v$, such that all three states share the same quantum states and have the form
+We explore two noise models to look into the noise robustness of genuine network nonlocality. \begin{enumerate} \item[a)] noise at the sources, and \item[b)] noise at the detectors. \end{enumerate} This study also benchmarks our model as an effective technique to study quantum network scenarios.
+We introduce Werner noise with a visibility parameter $v$, such that all three states share the same quantum states and have the form: